 Cabugsayan Falls is just one of the many waterfalls in the area.
 Between 5 to 10 minutes drive away there is Lagaan Falls, Kawasan Falls and Locong Falls.
 Click on the highlighted links to take a better look at 2 of the nearby waterfalls.

-The blue marks on map are other waterfalls near Cabugsayan Falls, moving north to south, these are Lagaan Falls, Kawasan Falls and Locong Falls.
+The blue marks on the map are Lagaan Falls, Kawasan Falls and Locong Falls.

 How to Get There